snimu/rebasin-results/hlb-CIFAR10/RESULTS.md

      At least for this model, interpolation between `model_a` and `model_b (rebasin)` leads to almost flat accuracies.
 4. Larger filter size is said to work better in the paper, and actually do work slightly better.
+It should be noted, however, that increasing the filter size significantly increases the number of parameters, and thus the compute it takes to train the model, without increasing accuracy or decreasing the loss (in fact, it slightly worsens the results, though that may just be because the hyperparameters were not adapted to the changed model at all).

 ## Model